ziyi-yan/homebrew-core/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Please make sure the commit message would be as follows:
+Please ensure your commit message uses the correct format:

-# For new formula
+# When adding a new formula
 The commit message should be `<formula> <version> (new formula)`

-# For bump the version of the formula (also highly recommend to use `brew bump-formula-pr <formula>` command)
+# Using `brew bump-formula-pr` to bump a version of a formula is highly recommended as it does everything for you.
+If that command doesn't work or you choose to do the version bump manually:
 The commit message should be `<formula> <version>`

 # For submitting a new patch for the formula